chengjunyan1/personal-page/index.md

 I love traveling, photography, and adventures.
 In my spare time, I enjoy movies and operas.
 My favorite directors are Stanley Kubrick and Akira Kurosawa.
 I have a broad interest in history, classical music, and art, especially architecture, although I am not an expert.
 I have been interested in how to blur the boundary between photography and classical paintings in a harmonious way, which are usually regarded as two opposites.
 Barry Lyndon offers a good example, that's also my favorite movie.
 Overall, I wish to explore the world in my own steps and capture it with light and shadow while infusing humanistic beauty.
+Besides, I have also traded stocks and other financial derivatives for a long time since my freshman.